RedHatCRE/znoyder/README.md

 ## templates

-Calling this command will produce a list of jobs considered during templates rendering and their remapping (if defined).
+Calling this command will produce a list of available templates.

 ```
-znoyder templates --json
+znoyder templates
 ```